-An antigen is a substance that is capable of stimulating an immune response and activating white blood cells to produce antibodies.
-Antigens can be proteins or sugars that are located on the outer surfaces of cells.
+An antigen is a molecule that is part of an object that is foreign to the body.
+The body uses antibodies to recognize the foreign object by its antigens and stimulates an immune response, activating white blood cells to produce more antibodies and other immune pathways.
+Antigens can be proteins or sugars that are located on the outer surfaces of pathogenic cells.
 All cells have antigens including the ones inside the body, bacteria, and even viruses.
 The antibodies produced by the immune system are custom-fitted to the antigen that initially stimulated the immune response.
-The antibodies have an antigen recognition site (paratope) that has highly specific affinity for a region on the antigen called the epitope.
+The antibodies have an antigen recognition site (paratope) that is highly specific affinity for a region on the antigen called the epitope.

 There are three main types of antigen